davidauza-engineer/Positioning-and-Floating-Elements/README.md

 # Positioning-and-Floating-Elements
  This is our solution to Microverse's third project.
 It is a Ny Times page clone.
 It is created using HTML5 and CSS3.
-The goal of the project is to test our skills with new concepts like CSS grid.
-Here we make use of new
+The goal of the project is to test what we have learned using new skills like CSS grid.

  Project contributors: